Freedom Scientific Inc.

 The Focus Blue supports up to five Bluetooth connections and one USB connection.
 This means that you can use the Focus over USB with your desktop computer and also set up Bluetooth connections to your phone and tablet.
 See the Connections section of this manual for more information about managing active connections.

 JAWS automatically installs the files necessary to use the Focus Blue during the JAWS installation.
 However, if you choose to use the Focus display with another screen reading application, you must install the driver from the Companion CD by doing the following:

 Note: Disconnect the Focus display from your computer when performing the following steps.
 Having the display connected during this process results in improper installation and failure of the display to operate properly.

 To configure the Focus Blue braille display to operate with JAWS over USB, do the following:

 Note: If you are using a third-party screen reading application, refer to the documentation that came with the software as this procedure might be different.

 In order to use the Focus Blue with JAWS wirelessly over Bluetooth, you must first configure a Bluetooth partnership between the Focus and computer.

-To set up a Bluetooth partnership between the Focus display and computer using Windows XP, do the following:
+To set up a Bluetooth partnership between the Focus display and computer, do the following:

 You must now configure JAWS to use the Bluetooth connection.
 Note that it is not necessary to first establish a USB connection before using Bluetooth.
 If you have not yet set up a USB connection with the Focus display, do the following: